demoutrei/guides/source/artificial-intelligence/index.rst

     .. grid-item-card:: Reinforced Learning

         A type of machine learning that involves training models to make decisions in environments where there are no clear consequences of their actions.
 In other words, the model is reinforced with feedback based on its performance so it learns which actions lead to the best outcomes.

+    .. grid-item-card:: Recursive Self Improvement (RSI)

+        A major dream of many AI researchers, as the name suggests the model learns from itself and is still a dream to many.

 .. admonition:: Examples of Popular Machine Learning Applications